-It can dramatically damage some nappy fabrics so its worth investigating if this happens to you.
+It can dramatically damage some nappy fabrics so it is worth investigating if this happens to you.
 Best to look this one up as there is a lot to say.
 See our reference guide at the back of this article for links to more information.

 An absorbent pad made from any fabric, which is added to a nappy to increase its absorbency.

 A fabric square or rectangle, usually made from flannel, bamboo or terry, that is used instead of a disposable wipe to clean baby’s bottoms.
 You add water or use dry.

 A Modern Cloth Nappy (MCN) Library gives parents opportunity to trial a variety of nappies, primarily MCN’s and learning what works for their family.
 A great idea when there are so many choices on the market.

 A professionally laundered and sanitized cloth nappy library service (ask if they meet Australian Laundry Standard AS/NZS 4146) is vital to protect your baby’s health, preventing transmission of disease.

 Multiple layers of fabric in an hourglass shape.
 No folding required.
 Fits into most nappy covers.

 A cover is used over some Modern Cloth Nappies, Fitted Nappies or traditional terry squares to stop wetness from wicking through onto baby’s clothing.
 Covers are usually made from a waterproof breathable fabric such as PUL (polyurethane laminate), wool or 100% polyester fleeces.
 Some people refer to covers as “wraps” or pilchers.